0xferit/potential-eureka/_posts/2017-07-18-Tetromino-Rotation.md

 ## Representation

-Represent each tetromino in the minimum sized matrix where 1's represent spaces occupied by the tetriminoe and 0's represent empty space.
+Represent each tetromino in the minimum sized matrix where 1's represent spaces occupied by the tetromino and 0's represent empty space.
 Example:

 <pre><code>originalMatrix =
 [0,   0,   <b>1</b>]